asyncapi/parser-js/README.md

 ---

+## :loudspeaker: ATTENTION:

+This package is under development and it has not reached version 1.0.0, what means that its API might change without prior notice.
+Once it reaches its first stable version, we'll follow semantic versioning.

+---

 Use this package to parse and validate AsyncAPI documents —either YAML or JSON— in your Node.js or browser application.

 > This package doesn't support AsyncAPI 1.x.